telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 ### Row Type

-Each row is has a `type` field that can be used to distinguish between the various row types in the Grid.
+Each row has a `type` field that can be used to distinguish between the various row types in the Grid.

-The possible values are
+The possible values are:

-- "header"
+- `"header"`
-- "footer"
+- `"footer"`
-- "groupHeader"
+- `"groupHeader"`
-- "groupFooter"
+- `"groupFooter"`
-- "data"
+- `"data"`

 ### Multiple Grids